 Shares in the Fund provide limited liquidity since Shareholders will not be able to redeem Shares on a daily basis.
-A Shareholder may not be able to tender their Shares in the Fund promptly after they have made a decision to do so.
+A Shareholder may not be able to tender its Shares in the Fund promptly after it has made a decision to do so.
 In addition, with very limited exceptions, Shares are not transferable, and liquidity will be provided only through repurchase offers made quarterly by the Fund.
 Shares in the Fund are therefore suitable only for investors who can bear the risks associated with the limited liquidity of Shares and should be viewed as a long-term investment.

-The Fund has been granted exemptive relief by the SEC permitting it to offer multiple classes of Shares.
-The Fund currently offers shares of beneficial interest ("Shares") designated as Class I Shares ("Class I Shares").
-In the future, other classes of Shares may be registered or included in this offering.
+The Fund is permitted under exemptive relief from the SEC to offer multiple classes of Shares, subject to certain conditions.
+The Fund currently offers two separate classes of shares of beneficial interest ("Shares") designated as Class D ("Class D Shares") and Class I ("Class I Shares").
+In the future, other classes of Shares may be registered and included in this offering.